Nine Feng Shui Life Areas

 as does the Relationship Life Area of your home

-(which may be two different locations on the Bagua).
+(which may be two different Bagua locations).

 If your mate is yet to appear,

-leave a bedroom drawer empty,
+leave a bedroom drawer empty, closet space available,

 and be sure their side of the bed is easily accessible